-However, too much UV ray exposure can cause skin cancer.
+Ultraviolet (UV) radiation from the sun helps your body produce its own vitamin D. However, too much UV-ray exposure can cause skin cancer.
 Don’t spend too much time in the sun with your skin exposed.

 It’s important for people with RA to get their vitamin D levels checked.
 If you can’t get enough vitamin D from sunlight and diet alone, your doctor may suggest taking a vitamin D supplement.

 Vitamin D isn’t the only important nutrient when you have RA.
 Vitamin E deficiency is also relatively common among people with RA.